kazabooboo/gizra.com/_posts/2012-10-31-message-subscribe-a-new-subscription-system.md

 ### Getting “context”
 Drupal abuses the word context with so many meanings.
 Admittedly Message-subscribe is now also guilty. ``message_subscribe_get_basic_context()`` gets the entity type, in our case the comment, and extracts the related context -- the comment author, the node its related to, the taxonomy terms related to the node, the OG groups related to those nodes (you can add our own context as-well).
-This context will help us in finding all the users that are subscribed directly or <em>indirectly</em> to our node.
+This context will help us in finding all the users that are subscribed directly or _indirectly to our node.

 ###Getting the subscribers
 Next, Message-subscribe queries the valid flags, iterating over the results to get all the users that are subscribed.
 An alter hook allows you to change the list, or the values in that list.
 The values are which flags are responsible for the subscription and the “Message notifiers” (about that in the next section).